Jean-Baptiste Lemire

 Jean-Baptiste Lemire (8 June 1867 – 2 March 1945) was a French composer.
+He joined the French army in 1888 as a musician as Quarter-Major Musician Second-Class and later served as a drummer in a navy regiment.
+In all, he would served in the military for 25 years.
+He enrolled in the National Conservatory of Music and Dance in Lyon in 1893.
+After retiring from the army, he served as the conductor of a number of concert bands across France.
+Lemire retired from conducting in the 1930s.
+In 1935, he was awarded the Colonial Medal of Madagascar and elevated to the rank of Knight of the Medal of Anjouan of the Comores.

 Biography

-Lemire was born in Colmar, Haut-Rhin.
+Lemire was born in Colmar, in the Haut-Rhin department of France.
 He was the son of Jean-Baptiste (1844–1909), a mason, and Anne-Marie Sarter (1848–1924), a dressmaker.
 In 1871, France was defeated in the Franco-Prussian War, and his family was forced to flee their home and take refuge in Montbéliard, on the other side of the new border.
 Although the family regarded it as a temporary stay, Lemire resided in Montbéliard for 11 years.
 In April 1883, he began work as a locksmith in Belfort, where he remained until 1888.